alexpolt/alexpolt.github.io/src/atomic-data.md

   skill, it's just a reminder to all of us, developers, that parallel programming (and programming in general) is so damn hard.

-  In this article I will talk about the lifetime management problem and the ABA.
+  In this article I will talk about the lifetime management problem and what really causes ABA.
   I will also describe a relatively new lock-free data structure **atomic_data**.
 It solves the above two problems and offers a general enough approach to serve as a foundation for robust lock-free algorithms.
 But first we'll take a more thorough look at what CAS (Compare-And-Swap) does and compare it to LL/SC (Load Linked/Store Condtional).

   As a reminder, there are three levels of guarantees: wait-free, lock-free and obstruction